Skip to Content

 It states that both introverts and extroverts can view the world through four functions — thinking, feeling, sensation, and intuition.
 Here’s a brief breakdown:

 Ultimately, the spectrum highlights the diversity within the extrovert personality type.
-This proves that not all extroverts are the same and that individual differences exist even when people have similar characteristics.
+This proves that not all extroverts are the same, and individual differences exist even when people have similar characteristics.